kebschulllab/Dissecting-Atlas-Registered-Tissue/tutorials/README.md

 ## Export ROI Boundaries

 The export page (**Figure 11**) allows the user to select sections for export.
 All the sections of a slide can be exported together in one batch file for the slide, or individual sections can be exported.
 This allows the user to group their LMD cutting jobs as desired.
+The xml files necessary for LMD dissection are in the sample input folder, under the sub-folder "output".

 ![Export Page](assets/exporter.png)
 **Figure 11.
 Export Page**